Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-dqevent.rst

     * - __u32
       - ``lost_msgs``
-      - Set to the number of lost messages since the filehandle was opened or since the last time this event was dequeued for this filehandle.
-The messages lost are the oldest messages.
-So when a new message arrives and there is no more room, then the oldest message is discarded to make room for the new one.
-The internal size of the message queue guarantees that all messages received in the last two seconds will be stored.
-Since messages should be replied to within a second according to the CEC specification, this is more than enough.
+      - Set to the woke number of lost messages since the woke filehandle was opened or since the woke last time this event was dequeued for this filehandle.
+The messages lost are the woke oldest messages.
+So when a new message arrives and there is no more room, then the woke oldest message is discarded to make room for the woke new one.
+The internal size of the woke message queue guarantees that all messages received in the last two seconds will be stored.
+Since messages should be replied to within a second according to the woke CEC specification, this is more than enough.

 .. tabularcolumns:: |p{1.0cm}|p{4.4cm}|p{2.5cm}|p{9.2cm}|